 All faculty members are called “tutors”—there are no professorial ranks, and the title “professor” is not used.
-All classes are taught by the tutors, and there are no graduate teaching assistants; 100% of the faculty teach undergraduate classes.
+All classes are led by tutors, and there are no graduate teaching assistants; 100% of the faculty teach undergraduate classes.

 All classrooms have a large wooden table around which the students and tutors sit, and all classes are conducted as conversations, whether the work at hand is mathematics or philosophy, music or political theory, literature or science.
 There are labs and studios, but the key is that you are reading Einstein’s Theory of Relativity, in his words, and then discussing in class.

-The student-faculty ratio is 8:1, and the largest classes have no more than 21 students.
-Students have conversations with tutors before class, after class, over coffee, at lunch or dinner—the tutors do not hold office hours, because they meet with their students all the time without making formal arrangements to do so.
+The student-faculty ratio is 8:1, and the largest classes have no more than 20 students.
+Students have conversations with tutors before class, after class, over coffee, at lunch or dinner—tutors do not hold office hours, because they meet with their students all the time without making formal arrangements to do so.

 The all-required curriculum is curiously liberating.
 There are no majors; every year students take classes in mathematics, language (Ancient Greek and French), music, and science, and the hallmark of the program is the interdisciplinary seminar, where students discuss the Great Books.
 While most of the curriculum is a shared academic experience among students, juniors and seniors take some electives called preceptorials, where they examine a book, topic, or idea in greater detail.
 Students are evaluated based upon their classroom participation and essays in a discussion with their tutors called a don rag.
 Grades aren’t part of the culture at St. John’s; while students are graded, they don’t receive the grades unless they ask for them (typically when applying to graduate school).